maryannb/least-data-banking-protocol/README.md

 ## Conformance

-Any implementation claiming LDBP conformance must satisfy every requirement in the [LDBP Conformance Definition v1.0](./LDBP_CONFORMANCE.md).
+Any implementation claiming LDBP conformance must satisfy every requirement in the [LDBP Conformance Definition](./LDBP_CONFORMANCE.md).

 Any modification that violates the five Least-Data Principles constitutes **Principle Drift** and may not be represented as LDBP, regardless of naming, marketing, or partial compliance.